zhilu1/COMP9417-ass/README.md

 # COMP9417-ass

 ## Setup
-modules used in saved to requirements.txt
+modules used have been saved to requirements.txt
 After activate virtualenv, run
 ```
 pip install -r requirements.txt